-- The plan covering the person directly, rather than as an employee's Dependent, is primary and the others are secondary; - For Dependent children of parents not separated or divorced, the plan covering the parent whose birthday occurs earlier in the year pays first.
+- This Plan is always secondary to no fault auto insurance or personal injury protection insurance. - The benefits of the plan which covers the person, on whose behalf a claim is based, as an employee, member or subscriber (that is, other than as a dependent) are determined before those of the plan which covers the person as a dependent. - For claims of a Dependent child of parents not separated or divorced, the plan covering the parent whose birthday occurs earlier in the year pays first.
 The plan covering the parent whose birthday occurs later in the year pays second.